 —Sir Rod Eddington, Investing in Transport – Overview, Introduction, p.6.

-Another recent example of road lobby business-as-usual under the cover of ‘integrated transport’ is the so-called Scoresby Integrated Transport Corridor.
-The road planners knew that if they proposed simply building a freeway and nothing else, the project would fail even the very weak environmental test imposed by Victorian planning law.
-So they dressed up the freeway as an ‘Integrated Transport Corridor’ by including some token public transport and cycling infrastructure, of the sort that fails to have any real benefit.
-(For example, the proposal included bus lanes along the freeway, for buses that run nowhere near any homes or shops and are unlikely to be time-competitive with driving one’s own car on the freeway anyway.)
+Another recent example of road lobby business-as-usual under the cover of ‘integrated transport’ was the so-called Scoresby Integrated Transport Corridor, which ultimately became EastLink.
+The road planners knew that if they proposed simply building a motorway and nothing else, the project would fail even the very weak environmental test imposed by Victorian planning law.
+So they dressed up the road as an ‘Integrated Transport Corridor’ by including some token public transport and cycling infrastructure, of the sort that fails to have any real benefit.
+(For example, the proposal included bus lanes along the motorway, for buses that would run nowhere near any homes or shops and would struggle to be time-competitive with driving.)

-Since even these impractical public transport measures are completely overshadowed by the freeway, any talk of the project being ‘integrated’ is a sham.
-Nor is it a ‘corridor’ in any real planning sense: the far-flung group of suburbs identified as the ‘Scoresby Corridor’ share little in common other than an old 1950s freeway reservation.
-We are left with ‘transport’ – this being the State bureaucracy’s code word for ‘freeway’.
+Since even these impractical public transport measures were completely overshadowed by the road, any talk of the project being ‘integrated’ was always a sham.
+Nor was it ever a ‘corridor’ in any real planning sense: the far-flung group of suburbs identified in 1990s plans as the ‘Scoresby Corridor’ shared little in common other than an old 1950s freeway reservation.
+We are left with ‘transport’ – then as now, a political code word for ‘road’.

-The true nature of what the road planners mean by ‘integrated transport’ came out when the PTUA and forty other community groups put forward a public transport alternative to the freeway, to be assessed against the freeway on economic and environmental grounds.
-The assessment if actually carried out would have seriously challenged the case for the freeway, given that the government’s own consultants had found that shifting less than 2 per cent of the car trips in the ‘corridor’ to public transport would do more to relieve congestion than building the freeway would.
-However, the government-appointed panel rejected this alternative out of hand, without conducting any assessment, on the grounds that because the alternative did not include a freeway it did not fit the government’s definition of ‘integrated’!
+The true nature of what the EastLink planners meant by ‘integrated transport’ came out when, way back in 1997, the PTUA and forty other community groups put forward a public transport alternative to the motorway, to be assessed against it on economic and environmental grounds.
+The assessment if actually carried out would have seriously challenged the case for the road, given that the government’s own consultants had found that shifting less than 2 per cent of the car trips in the ‘corridor’ to public transport would do more to relieve congestion than building the freeway would.
+However, the government-appointed panel rejected this alternative out of hand, without conducting any assessment, on the grounds that because the alternative did not include a motorway it did not fit the government’s definition of ‘integrated’!

-Of course, now that the freeway is built, no-one tries to even pretend that the Scoresby (now Eastlink) project includes anything of substance other than the freeway.
-We have witnessed a process whereby a freeway without any significant public transport improvement is ‘integrated’, while public transport improvements without a freeway are not.
+Of course, now that the road is built, no-one tries to pretend the EastLink project (as it is now known) ever included anything of substance other than a 40-kilometre, six-lane road.
+We have witnessed a process whereby a motorway without any significant public transport improvement is ‘integrated’, while public transport improvements without a motorway are not.
 The lion’s share of investment has once again gone to roads in the interests of ‘balance’, and less to public transport even than in 1969.

 If Melbourne is going to fundamentally change it needs to decide what it is going to prioritise: more roads or quality public transport.
 This idea that you can hand out a little bit to both just doesn’t work.